ceymard/comptime/README.md

 The documentation here is pretty minimal for now and will be supplemented at a later time.
 Please just know that there are probably many cave-at that you should be aware of that I didn't have time to detail here.

+Note that by design, if you compile without the plugin, the code will have *everything* included (all the ifs and whatnot) and will run like if `Production` is `true` and `Env` is an empty object.

 ## What it allows you to do

  * Conditionally compile code